Office of Research and Graduate Education

 Graduate and Professional Development

-We support various programs and initiatives that are offer educational and training opportunities to our faculty, staff, and students.
+We support various programs and initiatives that offer educational and training opportunities to our faculty, staff, and students.
 These programs benefit from the expertise and innovations in our community to provide exceptional learning and development opportunities to our current and future biomedical researchers and educators.

 Events and Trainings

-We offer events and program that celebrate the research discoveries of our community.
+We offer events and programs that celebrate the research discoveries of our community.
 These events are often open to the public and are an opportunity for the community to learn about the amazing research that happens at the School of Medicine and the University.
 We also support various training opportunities to further develop knowledge and skills.

 Our main office is located at the UW Medicine South Lake Union Research site, with an additional office located within Harborview Medical Center.